 Most business owners do not anticipate receiving a letter claiming patent infringement, so it’s almost always disruptive when it happens.
 Do not allow your emotions to control how you respond to a cease-and-desist letter.
-Stay poised, and plan a wise and cost effective response.
+Stay calm, and plan a wise and cost effective response.

-What Does the Patent Owner Want?
+What does the Patent Owner want?

-Non-Infringement – A Defensive and Product-Specific Approach
+NonInfringement: A Product-Specific Approach

-If your accused product clearly lacks one or more claim limitations recited in each independent claim, then a response letter detailing the absence of these features may possibly defuse the conflict.
-A well drafted non-infringement reply letter increases the risk for the patent owner/plaintiff of a Rule 11 attorney violation or payment of your attorney’s fees in view of recent U.S. Supreme Court cases on awarding attorney’s fees in patent litigation.
+If your accused product clearly lacks one or more claim elements recited in each independent claim, then a response letter detailing the absence of these features may possibly defuse the conflict.
+A well drafted noninfringement reply letter increases the risk for the patent owner/plaintiff of a Rule 11 attorney violation or payment of your attorney’s fees in view of recent U.S. Supreme Court cases on awarding attorney’s fees in patent litigation.

-Invalidity – An Offensive and Industry-Wide Approach
+Invalidity: An Industry-Wide Approach